Can a Muslim girl under 18 get married on grounds she has attained puberty? SC to examine

 Hindus prayed at Babri site, but never had title rights: Muslim parties tell SC

 The lower court however ordered that she be lodged in the custody of the Child Welfare Committee till she turned 18.
 The husband then filed a habeas corpus petition in the High Court.
-The court however rejected his plea and said that she would be treated as a minor and hence the marriage was void.
+The court, however, rejected his plea and said that she would be treated as a minor and hence the marriage was void.

 The Supreme Court issued notices to the UP government and sought its response in two weeks.